Pilot Makes Forced Landing In Field Near Cushing Airport

 Video

-A pilot walked away after making a forced landing in a plowed field near Cushing.
+A pilot is uninjured after making a forced landing in a plowed field near Cushing.

 Keep up-to-date with everything that happens in your world.